domagojk/js-event-sourcing-example-app/Readme.md

 ## Goal

   - Design a simple model of online store business
-  - Implement that model using CQRS + Event Sourcing architecture
+  - Implement that model using CQRS + Event Sourcing pattern
   - Create a public api interface that will consume this model
   - Create a simple web shop client app that will consume that public api